sovaai/sova-asr/README.md

 ```

 *   Build docker image
-     *   Build *sova-asr-gpu* image if you're planning on using GPU:
+     *   Build *sova-asr-gpu* image if you're planning on using GPU (it is required for training):
      ```bash
      $ sudo docker-compose build sova-asr-gpu
      ```